Booking Inquiry

 Flashlight (extra batteries)

-Extra batteries for cameras, etc,
+Extra batteries for cameras, etc.

 Photography:

 These waters abound with fine photography options.
 There are countless opportunities to view bright corals, fish, and shipwrecks in both wide angle and macro formats.
+Bring sufficient memory cards, batteries, power adapters, strobes, and cameras needed along with back-ups.
+A large LED TV monitor with DVD player is in the lounge for instant playback of your video/still footage.

 Diving Equipment: